MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 The Azure Data Explorer data management service, which is responsible for data ingestion, implements the following process:

 Azure Data Explorer pulls data from an external source or reads requests from an Azure queue.
 Data is batched or streamed to the Data Manager.
 Batch data flowing to the same database and table is optimized for ingestion throughput.
 Azure Data Explorer validates initial data and converts data formats where necessary.
-Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data. **something about persisting** The Data Manager then commits the data ingest to the engine, where it's available for query.
+Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
+Data is persisted in storage according to the set retention policy. <!-- is this correct?--> The Data Manager then commits the data ingest to the engine, where it's available for query.

 > [!NOTE]
-> The Kusto query language ingest control commands are executed directly to the engine endpoint, in contrast to managed data.
+> Kusto query language ingest control commands are executed directly to the engine endpoint, in contrast to managed data.
 In production scenarios, ingestion should be executed to the Data Management service using client libraries or data connections.

 ## Supported data formats